MatanPazi/Object_Tracking/README.md

 ![System](https://user-images.githubusercontent.com/74129593/131343782-0df9784a-1c83-4382-b571-c5a3a79b0ea9.png)

 The Arduino is used for the controller and the servo commands.

-And the Python code is used for the image processing.
+The Python code is used for the image processing.